Creating and Running a FacturaScripts Project with ServBay

 facturascripts_project

-. - Example full path:
+. - Example full project path:

 /Applications/ServBay/www/facturascripts_project